MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 # [Method 1](#tab/method-1)

 This method is the simplest way to quickly display the share in meeting buttons with minimal customizations.
-It allows you to customize the button styles, size, and languages.

 You can scan your web page to locate any HTML elements with the class name of type `teams-share-in-meeting-button` and dynamically generate share in meeting buttons in your page.